ReferenceType/StandardNetworkLibrary/README.md

 ### Internal Architectural Features
 - Weak Reference Global Shared Memory Pool where each byte array is rented and returned.
 Each memory user including memory stream backing buffers are rented though the pool.
 Pool`s memory is automatically maintained for trimming by the GC itself.
 Protobuf serialisation also shares this pool.
-Memory footprint is low and scaleable.
+Memory footprint is low and scales well with high traffic.
 This design reduces GC pressure significantly.

 - System calls for socket send and recieve are expensive.
 When Tcp traffic is on high load, messages are stiched together to increase throughput, idea is to gather the messages and send in one system call.
 This system is automatically employed during high load only.
 Gathering system is configrable and can be based on queue or buffer stream swaps.